Ridesharing company: Driver bias against passengers in certain demographic groups

-Several audit studies of ridehailing companies have been conducted by researchers around the U.S. While these studies do find evidence that ridehailing drivers discriminate against riders on the basis of race (and in one of the studies, alliance with LGBT groups), two of the studies which also examined taxis found suggestive evidence that rates of discrimination by taxi drivers are significantly higher than by ridehailing drivers.
-The two studies that compare rates of discrimination in ridehailing services to taxis include an audit study set in Los Angeles in 2017 and another in Boston in late 2015 to 2016.
+While audit studies have shown that some rideshare drivers discriminate against riders on the basis of race, discrimination has been shown to be less than that of taxi drivers.

-In the study set in Los Angeles, the author had participants of different races request rides from Uber, Lyft, and taxis.
+In a study set in Los Angeles in 2017, the author had participants of different races request rides from Uber, Lyft, and taxis.
 She found that Black riders were 73% (11 percentage points) more likely to have a taxi driver cancel on them than White riders.
 On the other hand, she found that Black riders were only 4 percentage points more likely to be cancelled on by an Uber driver than White riders (there was no statistically significant difference in likelihood for Lyft).

-The Boston study notes that, at least at the time that the study was conducted, Lyft drivers were able to see all information in a rider's profile (including their uploaded photo and name) when reviewing a ride request; on the other hand, Uber drivers were only able to see a rider's name (and not their picture) after accepting a ride request.
-Thus, in the Boston study, riders were assigned distinctly "African American sounding names" and "white sounding names" to use when requesting a ride from both Uber and Lyft.
+In a study set in Boston in late 2015 to 2016, Lyft drivers were able to see all information in a rider's profile (including their uploaded photo and name) when reviewing a ride request; however, Uber drivers were only able to see a rider's name (and not their picture) after accepting a ride request.
+Riders were assigned distinctly "African American sounding names" and "white sounding names" to use when requesting a ride from both Uber and Lyft.
 Uber's setup of not allowing drivers to see rider's names till after a ride was accepted meant that the authors could quantify rates of discrimination by keeping track of how often riders assigned white sounding names were cancelled on compared to those assigned African American sounding names.
 In the end, the authors found that the riders assigned African American sounding names were more than twice as likely to get cancelled on as those assigned White sounding names.
 Despite this large disparity across the two groups, the authors found that there was no statistically significant difference in how long each group had to wait for a driver to arrive.